-B Overlaying five years of data, we have identified 1,2,4,6, 8, 13Red Zone Wards.
+Overlaying five years of data, we have identified 1,2,4,6, 8, 13Red Zone Wards.
 These are wards in which at least two distinct categories of diseases (e.g., Dengue and Lepto) recurred in consecutive years.
 Ward 2 is categorized as the Highest Priority Hotspot due to its combination of flood vulnerability and high vector density.
 Future health infrastructure, such as the proposed R.O plants at 975 Arookutty, should be prioritized.

 Preparedness and Response Protocol at LSG Level